 The rap queen’s first exposure to the music industry was as a backup singer to rap artists in New York City, then soon after, Lil Wayne took notice of her.

-Her first album, Pink Friday, dropped in 2010 and shot to the top of the Billboard charts.
 2012 saw the release of Pink Friday: Roman Reloaded.
 The following year, Minaj had forty-four appearances on the Billboard Hot 100.
-Her 2014 album Pinkprint continued to stake her claim as a female rapper who defied boundaries.
+Then her 2014 album, Pinkprint, continued to stake her claim as a female rapper who defied boundaries.